dayton-outar/shillings/docs/ANALYSIS.md

    1. Recording bogus CFFO (Cash Flow from Operations) from a normal bank borrowing

+      > Delphi went to its bank (Bank One) and offered to sell it $200 million in precious metals inventory.
+Not surprisingly, Bank One had no interest in buying inventory.
+Remember, we are talking about a bank, not an auto parts manufacturer.
+Delphi understood this and crafted the agreement in such a way that Bank One would be able to "sell" the inventory back to Delphi a few weeks later (after year-end).
+In exchange for the bank's "ownership" of the inventory for a few weeks, Delphi would buy it back at a small premium to the original sale price.
+      >
+      > ...
+      >
+      > Delphi should have recorded the $200 million received from Bank One as a borrowing (an increase in cash flow from financing activities).
+      >
+      > ...
+      >
+      > Delphi brazenly recorded it as the sale of $200 million in inventory [placing it under cash flow from operating activities].
+In so doing, Delphi inflated revenue and earnings ...

    2. Boosting CFFO by selling receivables before the collection date

    3. Inflating CFFO by faking the sale of receivables